Let’s be honest, shall we?

 Granted, let’s say half of those are reposts, advertising, or not that long to be considered actual writing, like Quote of the Day on irevuo.

-Still, I wrote over two hundred and fifty blog posts across four months.
-On average, that’s two blog posts per day.
+Still, I wrote over three hundred and fifty blog posts across eleven months.
+On average, that’s more than one blog posts per day.
 I also wrote and released a book on blogging, wrote a few chapters from some of my fiction projects, and a couple of short stories.

 Oh, and the emails and comments.
 Never underestimate the amount of keys one has to punch in other to reply to thousands of e-mails and comments every week.